My friend died today.

 I’d known Margaret’s pure, crystal-clear voice long before we met.
 And once we met, we became fast friends and remained close for over 40 years.

 My parents loved her music and played her records often.
 The first time I heard Margaret Whiting sing Moonlight in Vermont, I was in awe.
 Who could possibly sing with such perfection?

-On this sad, gray day, Zelda (my nickname for Margaret) I send you my thanks.
+So on this sad, gray day, Margaret—my Zelda—I send you my thanks.
 Thanks for the romps over the years through Atlanta, Los Angeles, San Francisco, and New York.
 Thanks for the hugs and fun at Studio One, Studio 54, the Mocambo, the Fairmount, the Coconut Grove.
 Thanks for breaking bread with me all those times at Joe Allen.

 You were always up for anything, Margaret, and I’ll bet that you still are.
 Now then, share your music with the angels and don’t forget to open with an up-tune.

 And I’ll simply sign this post, F. Scott.
 And I know that you’ll know why.

 P.S.
 As I told you when we visited last year, I was so very jealous of Jack—but only around the edges, dear.
 Only around the edges.